Arpitpandey992/Asciify-Videos/README.md

 # Videos To Ascii Art Generator

 ## Table of Contents:
-* Overview of Project
+* Description
-* How to run it on your device
+* How to Run The Project
+* Demo and Results
 * Internal Workings
+* Things i Learned

 ## Description
 The final goal of this project is to convert an input video into an <a href = https://en.wikipedia.org/wiki/ASCII_art> ascii art </a> video.
 For this task, I used python and a couple of libraries.